Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Methodology

+The ``Lens-Only'' model ignores ENV/LOS effects altogether and is therefore the simplest model.
+This model fits the following form of the lens equation:

-Given the numbers of parameters and constraints, quad lenses are well constrained with 7 degrees of freedom (dof) for the Lens-Only and 3-D Lens models and 5 dof for the Lens+Shear model.
-Double lenses are, however, under constrained with $-1$ dof for the Lens-Only and the 3-D Lens models and $-3$ dof for the Lens+Shear model.
+where the tilde indicates that the parameters in the lens potential are allowed to vary.
+Given the numbers of parameters and constraints, quad lenses are well constrained with 7 degrees of freedom (dof).
+Double lenses are, however, under constrained with $-1$ dof.

+The Lens-Only model ignores the ENV/LOS entirely, so it serves as a control test: the best-fit values for the lens galaxy parameters and the Hubble constant move away from the truth in an attempt to account for the LOS/ENV effects, allowing us to characterize the overall importance of ENV/LOS effects.